 Changing the MT07 Radiator Tank Overflow Cover

-A nice upgrade to the stock radiator overflow tank is replacing the stock plastic one with a lightweight aluminum cover.
+A nice upgrade to the stock plastic radiator overflow tank is replacing it with a lightweight aluminum cover.

 There are many on the market but make sure you get one with a side window so you can check the coolant level.
 I have the one shown below.
 I like it as it has the 07 number and you can buy it in different colors.